huanlin/huanlin.github.io/content/en/blog/2024-05-07-hugo-image-hook/index.md

         enableDefault = false
 ```

-Once the default image hook is disabled, the URI fragment `#cener` is correctly render in the result HTML, hence the image is centered.
+Once the default image hook is disabled, the URI fragment `#cener` is correctly rendered in the result HTML, hence images can be centered.

 ## Approach 2: Custom image hook